Aa Dinagalu: Critical reception

 Upon theatrical release, Aa Dinagalu received generally positive reviews from critics.
 R. G. Vijayasarathy of Rediff reviewed the film rating it 3.5/5 and wrote, "Chaitanya has used a straightforward, simple narration resulting in a profound impact.
 The background score by Ilayaraja is one of the best heard in the recent times in Kannada films.
 Cameraman H. C. Venugopal has done a terrific job behind the camera.
 Sharath Lohithashwa is wonderful as Kothwal Ramachandra, while Atul Kulkarni, Ashish Vidyarthi, Girish Karnad, and the new face Chethan have all given wonderful performances in their respective roles" and concluded writing "Commendable direction, excellent star cast, high class technical crew and a fantastic script..."
 The Times of India in its review rated the film 3/5 and called the film a "brilliant portrayal of underworld don Kotwal Ramachandra."
 The reviewer concluded writing, "Sharath Lohithshwa, Ashish Vidyarthi and Atul Kulkarni are brilliant.
 While Girish Karnad gives a consummate performance, Archana shines and Dharma excels.
 H C Venu's camerawork is excellent.
 Ilayaraja's music is pleasing."
 The reviewer for Deccan Herald felt the film was "a damp squib".
 He felt, "the subject [was dealt] in a straight, staccato fashion that renders Aa Dinagalu more like docu-feature than a film that sparkles with auteur’s classic feel of the medium."

 Awards

 DVD

 The DVD of the movie has been released on Anand Audio.
 This is the first time a Kannada movie with 5.1 surround sound is releasing on a DVD.

-Box-Office
+Box office

 The film has been completed 100-days in Bangalore region.